-Sophia Zaman is the Executive Director of Raise the Floor Alliance, where she advocates for policies that improve the lives of low-wage workers, oversees operations, and serves as the main spokesperson for the Alliance.
-Sophia brings over 5 years of experience in organizing, on issues pertaining to racial justice, student-labor solidarity, gender & sexuality justice, and electoral engagement.
-Before joining Raise the Floor, she was elected as President of the U.S. Student Association, where she represented over one million college students at the White House, Department of Education, and Congress on policies related to affordable and accessible higher education.
-She is the proud daughter` of her Bangladeshi immigrant mother, who taught her to always seek justice and live purposefully.
+Sophia Zaman - Executive Director.
+She advocates for policies that advance justice for low-wage workers, oversees operations, & grows strategic resources for the Chicagoland worker center movement.
+Sophia brings over 5 years of experience organizing on issues pertaining to racial, economic, and gender justice.
+Before joining RTF, she was the elected President of the U.S. Student Association, where she represented over one million college students at the White House, Department of Education, and Congress on policies related to affordable and accessible higher education for working-class students of color.
+She is a founding member of Temp Worker Justice, the only national organization dedicated to addressing issues facing temporary workers.
+In her free time, Sophia is also a collective member with Chicago Desi Youth Rising, where she develops youth ages 14-21 who trace their heritage to South Asia and the diaspora to be social change agents.
+She is the proud daughter of her Bangladeshi immigrant mama, who taught her to always seek justice and live purposefully.